^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Plasma cell diseases (dysproteinemia, monoclonal gammopathies, paraproteinemia, plasma cell discourses) are a group of diseases of unknown etiology characterized by a disproportional proliferation of one B cell clone, the presence of structurally and electrophoretically homogeneous (monoclinic) immunoglobulins or polypeptides in blood serum or urine.
+Plasma cell diseases (dysproteinemias; monoclonal gammopathies; paraproteinemias; plasma cell dyscrasias) are a group of diseases of unknown etiology, characterized by disproportionate proliferation of one clone of B cells, the presence of structurally and electrophoretically homogeneous (monoclinal) immunoglobulins or polypeptides in the blood serum or urine.

-The etiology of plasma cell diseases is unknown, they are characterized by a disproportionate proliferation of one clone.
-The result is a corresponding increase in the serum level of their product - monoclonal immunoglobulin (M-protein).
+The etiology of plasma cell diseases is unknown; they are characterized by disproportionate proliferation of a single clone.
+The result is a corresponding increase in the serum level of their product, monoclonal immunoglobulin (M-protein).

-M-protein can have in its composition, both heavy and light chains, or only one type of chain.
-Antibodies show a certain activity, which can lead to autoimmune damage to organs, especially the kidneys.
-In the production of M-protein, the production of other immunoglobulins usually decreases and immunity is thus impaired.
-M-protein is able to coat platelets, inactivate clotting factors, increase blood viscosity and, in addition, provoke bleeding by other mechanisms.
+M-protein may contain both heavy and light chains, or only one type of chain.
+Antibodies exhibit some activity that may cause autoimmune damage to organs, especially the kidneys.
+When M-protein is produced, the production of other immunoglobulins usually decreases and immunity is thus impaired.
+M-protein can coat platelets, inactivate coagulation factors, increase blood viscosity, and also provoke bleeding by other mechanisms.
 M-protein can cause secondary amyloidosis.
-Clonal cells often infiltrate the matrix of bones and bone marrow, leading to osteoporosis, hypercalcemia, anemia and pancytopenia.
+Clonal cells often infiltrate the bone matrix and bone marrow, leading to osteoporosis, hypercalcemia, anemia, and pancytopenia.

 Pathogenesis

-After appearance in the bone marrow, undifferentiated B-cells migrate to the peripheral lymphoid tissues: lymph nodes, spleen, intestine and Peyer's plaques.
+After emerging in the bone marrow, undifferentiated B cells migrate to peripheral lymphoid tissues: lymph nodes, spleen, intestine, and Peyer's patches.
 Here they begin to differentiate into cells, each of which is capable of responding to a limited number of antigens.
-After meeting with the corresponding antigen, some B cells undergo clonal proliferation into plasma cells.
-Each clonal line of plasma cells is capable of synthesizing one specific antibody - an immunoglobulin consisting of one heavy chain (gamma, mu, alpha, epsilon or delta) and one light chain (kappa or lambda).
-Normally, slightly more light chains are produced, and urinary excretion of a small number of free polyclonal light chains (<40 mg / 24 h) is normal.
+After encountering the appropriate antigen, some B cells undergo clonal proliferation into plasma cells.
+Each clonal plasma cell line is capable of synthesizing one specific antibody, an immunoglobulin consisting of one heavy chain (gamma, mu, alpha, epsilon, or delta) and one light chain (kappa or lambda).
+Slightly more light chains are normally produced, and urinary excretion of small amounts of free polyclonal light chains (< 40 mg/24 h) is normal.

-Plasma cell diseases range from asymptomatic, stable conditions (in which only a protein is recorded) to progressive neoplasia (eg, multiple myeloma).
-Occasionally, transient plasma cell diseases are associated with drug hypersensitivity (sulfonamides, phenytoin, penicillin), viral infections and surgical interventions on the heart.
+Plasma cell diseases range from asymptomatic, stable conditions (in which only protein is detected) to progressive neoplasias (eg, multiple myeloma).
+Rarely, transient plasma cell diseases are associated with drug hypersensitivity (sulfonamides, phenytoin, penicillin), viral infections, and cardiac surgery.

 Forms